Mineral loss. Not good for bones, definitely not good for teeth.

 There’s a reason that paints and glues specify a temperature range at which they need to cure.
 The right environmental conditions lead to the right finished state.
 The same is true of the oral environment and keeping healthy teeth.
 A high pH environment allows for remineralized teeth.

-There is a natural pH cycle in the mouth; it drops after eating, becoming more acidic, then the high acid environment dissolves minerals out of the teeth.
+There is a natural pH cycle in the mouth it drops after eating or drinking sweetened beverages, becoming more acidic, then the high acid environment dissolves minerals out of the teeth.
 In a healthy mouth, the pH rises with saliva after eating, allowing those minerals to redeposit on the teeth.
 If anything interrupts the rise in pH (frequent snacks, low saliva, etc.), there is a chance the minerals will be stripped away.

-Keep the pH levels high to give the minerals that were dissolved away while eating and the minerals you’ve reintroduced with proper oral care products the best chance to remineralize teeth.
+Keep the pH levels high to give the minerals that were dissolved away while eating and the minerals you’ve reintroduced by using the proper oral care products the best chance to remineralize teeth.

 Xylitol, a natural sweetener derived from birch trees or plant fiber, is a surprise champion for tooth health.
-In addition to killing cavity causing bacteria by starving it to death, xylitol increases calcium absorption.
+It helps maintain oral health in multiple ways.
+In addition to killing cavity-causing bacteria by starving it to death, xylitol increases calcium absorption.
 It also helps raise saliva pH, making the oral environment more friendly for remineralization.
-Using products with xylitol for oral care is the finishing touch to your building or good health.
+Using products with clinically significant amounts of xylitol for oral care is the finishing touch to your building or good health.

 By following the blueprint for remineralized teeth, you have an almost foolproof way to re-harden your teeth, increasing their beauty and their strength.